 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The project area is located approximately 100km northeast of the Gascoyne Junction and 250km east of Carnarvon.
+The project area is located approximately 100km northeast of the Gascoyne Junction and 250km east of Carnaryon.
 The Ti Tree project comprises one granted Exploration Licence, E09/2503, and two Exploration Licence Applications: E09/2470 and E09/2522.
 All activities referred to in this announcement pertain to E09/2503 All the tenements are in good standing with no known impediments.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Numerous exploration campaigns have been completed in the general area since the early 1970's focusing predominantly on uranium and diamonds.
 Historical exploration activity has been extensive throughout the region occurring during four (4) main phases (WAMEX Report 114263); 1970's (uranium focus); 1980's (largely base metals plus lesser uranium); 1990's (base metals); and 2000's (uranium with minor work on other commodities).
-Limited exploration to determine the potential for gemstones, Industrial minerals (mica & tournaline) & rare earths within pegmatites within the Gascoyne Complex has also been undertaken.
+Limited exploration to determine the potential for gemstones, Industrial minerals (mica & tourmaline) & rare earths within pegmatites within the Gascoyne Complex has also been undertaken.
 Although not on Voltaic's tenement, drilling in the area has largely been restricted to the 1970's & 1980's, with AGIP Nucleare conducting extensive drilling within and beyond the Mortimer Hills region.
 Despite the extensive exploration history, reliability of the data (location and analysis QA/QC information) is equivocal, being limited to hand drafted maps (using local grids), and frequently absent assay data (WAMEX Report 114635).
 Some more significant and relevant exploration work is outlined below.
-Noranda Australia Ltd (1972-1974): focussed on the eastern side of Voltaic's ground, exploration followed up on an earlier airborne radiometry over 2.5-line kilometres and the collection of 112 soil samples that were subsequently analysed for uranium (poor results).
-Groundwork observed concentration of uranium in silica (silcrete) capped dayey soil profile developed above weathered granite/greiss.
+Noranda Australia Ltd (1972-1974): focussed on the eastern side of Voltaic's ground, exploration followed up on an earlier airborne radiometry survey, and included reconnaissance ground radiometry over 1.5-line kilometres, detailed ground radiometry over 2.5-line kilometres and the collection of 112 soil samples that were subsequently analysed for uranium (poor results).
+Groundwork observed concentration of uranium in silica (silicrete) capped clayey soil profile developed above weathered granite/gneiss.
 The silicrete cap was observed to mask the radiometric anomaly with best readings restricted to exposed and eroded margins.
-Anomalous results were returned by "green clays" in the regolith profile with results up to 1,200 cycs and 1,026 ppm uranium.
-Nine auger drillholes were subsequently completed to 3m depth, several of them intersecting carnotite in the subsurface soil profile.
-Approximately twenty (20) occurrences of secondary caronite mineralisation were in the Mt Phil
+Anomalous results were returned by "green clays" in the regolith profile with results up to 1,200 cps and 1,026 ppm uranium.
+Nine auger drillholes were subsequently completed to 3m depth, several of them intersecting carnotite mineralisation wer